Kay-Conte/foxhole-rs/README.md

 - Http2 support coming.

 # Getting Started
-Foxhole uses a set of magic handler systems and traits to simplify handle requests and responses.
+Foxhole uses a set of magic handler systems and traits to simplify handling requests and responses.
 Here's a starting example of a Hello World server.
 ```rust
  use foxhole::{action::Html, App, Http1, Method::Get, Router};